playstel/MVC.MVP.MVVM/README.md

 # MVC.MVP.MVVM in Unity
-three Unity scenes that describe different approaches to UI
+The project describes different approaches to UI development